michelelorenzi/michelelorenzi.github.io/_pages/AT2_tutorial.md

 This is the page for the Algebraic Topology II tutorial which takes place at 16 on Thursday.
 If you are not following the course but for some reason are reading this page, you can find notes for the course and the exercise sheets on [Jack's webpage](https://sites.google.com/view/jackmdavies/teaching?authuser=0) or on the eCampus page for the course; the course will start with a brief introduction to $$\infty$$-categories (in the guise of quasi-categories), then introduce spectra and stable homotopy theory, and finally the basics of chromatic homotopy theory.

 If you are taking the course, submit your solutions to: s6milore@uni-bonn.de.
-As usual, you need 50% of the points to be admitted to the exam.
+As usual, you need 50% of the points to be admitted to the exam (feel free to ask clarifications about my corrections by email or in person!).
 Presenting solutions during the seminar is not required for admission to the exam, but warmly encouraged.

 **Public Service Announcement:** Please do tell me before the tutorial if you want to see the solutions to some of the self-study exercises, so that I can prepare them and (time permitting, and it won't permit too much tbh) present or sketch them in the tutorial.
 Similarly, feel free to send by email any question about the material of the course if you think it might be something interesting to discuss in the meeting.